Skip to the main content.

 At the very least, consultants should be familiar with the following court cases:

-We hope this compilation on some of the common mistakes made in First Nation consultation is helpful.
-Here are three free ebooks to help you build your understanding and knowledge of working effectively with Aboriginal Peoples®.
+We hope this compilation of some of the common mistakes made in First Nation consultation is helpful.

 • There are no suggestions because the search field is empty.